We know a lot of KneeBouncers out there love our various Shape Games, so we thought we’d share a fun way to extend shape learning: tangrams!

 Playing with shapes introduces your child to the different names of shapes and how they are formed.
 For example, a triangle has three sides.
-This type of thinking develops mathematical concepts and is actually early geometry; yes, even preschoolers learn geometry.
+This type of thinking develops mathematical concepts and is early geometry; yes, even preschoolers learn geometry.
 We just don’t call it that!

-While you may not have appreciated geometry class when you were 16, all geometry is, is understanding spatial perception and how we organize spatial relationships.
-I often joke that baggers at grocery stores should have to practice with tangrams because I just don’t get how or why they put things in the bags the way they do!
+While you may not have appreciated geometry class when you were 16, all geometry is simply understanding spatial perception and how we organize spatial relationships.
+I often joke that baggers at grocery stores should have to practice with tangrams because I don’t get how or why they put things in the bags the way they do!

-Early geometry skills are pretty critical for young minds, but there is no need to run out and get a textbook or flash cards.
-Play-based activities like shape scavenger hunts, drawing shapes on paper, and pointing out different shapes you see in your own environment will set a great foundation.
+Early geometry skills are critical for young minds, but there is no need to run out and get a textbook or flash cards.
+Play-based activities like shape scavenger hunts, drawing shapes on paper, and pointing out different shapes you see in your environment will set a great foundation.

 What are Tangrams?

 Tangrams are a traditional Chinese puzzle made of a square divided into seven pieces: one parallelogram, one square, and five triangles.
 This set of shapes can then be arranged to match particular designs.
-They are also a fun way to encourage your child to develop their shape identification, geometry skills, and creativity.
+They are also a fun way to encourage your child to develop shape identification, geometry skills, and creativity.

-Now all you have to do is sit down with your child and identify the different shapes.
+Now, all you have to do is sit down with your child and identify the different shapes.

 - How could you make a rectangle?